AY2425S2-CS2103-F10-3/tp/docs/UserGuide.md

 ### Viewing a person's lessons: `lesson-list`

-Shows the specified person's lessons in a separate window.
+Shows the specified person's lesson(s) in a separate window.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
     This command will not auto-reload on updates to TuitionBook.
 The user is required to re-run the command to refresh the contents.